 Replacing the 7.5% senior notes, which were scheduled to mature on May 1, 2011, with the 7.75% senior notes, which are scheduled to mature on June 1, 2017, extended our nearest debt maturity to December 2012.
 Although the current downturn in the economy has increased the level of uncertainty in the demand for prison beds in the short-term, we believe the long-term implications are very positive as states defer or cancel plans for adding new prison bed capacity.
 Further, certain of our customers have expressed an interest in pursuing additional bed capacity from third parties despite their budgetary challenges.
 We believe our debt refinancing provides us with more financial flexibility to take advantage of opportunities that may require additional capital.
-These opportunities also include stock repurchases.
+These opportunities also include stock repurchases through our stock repurchase plans as described above.